oakmac/snowflake-css/00-scrap/notes.md

 ## When in doubt, add a new class

-The cost to adding a new
-style definition is cheap and there is practically no penalty for adding new ones.
+The cost to adding a new style definition is cheap and there is effectively no penalty for adding new ones.

 ## Easily share styles